rickeycarter/macDeepLearning/README.md

 * Reboot and rerun

 Depending on your system configuration, you may need to reboot and rerun the `macos-egpu` script multiple times.
 Older machines will need to have a TB1/TB2 patch.
 The system will automatically install the latest NVIDIA CUDA drivers and Web Drivers.
+If you are using the AkiTio Node Pro, the chipset is T83, so you can indicate no to the question when prompted.

 * Run "Check" one more time